-In order to identify SNPs in the indigenous buffalo, the study presents sequence alignment data from the Murrah buffalo using a reference genome.
+To identify SNPs in indigenous buffalo, this study analyzes sequence alignment data from Murrah buffalo using a reference genome.
 Furthermore, it will be easier to understand the domestication pattern, environmental adaption, and population mixing of indigenous buffalo attributed to the SNPs discovered in this study.
 In order to create a low density chip for genomic selection, polymorphic loci identified in the Murrah genome could also be related economically.